Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Providing access to data, code, or supplementary materials increases transparency, facilitates reproducibility, and may improve citation impact.

-At submission: the DAS should be provided on the Title Page (not in the anonymized manuscript) to preserve double anonymity.
+At submission: the DAS should be provided on the Title Page (not in the anonymized manuscript) to preserve anonymity.

 At publication: the DAS will appear in the final version of record, placed after the Funding statement and CRediT statement and before the Introduction.